 - The CAAs for English language arts/literacy (ELA), mathematics, and science were developed by the California Department of Education (CDE) to ensure that all students are able to participate in assessments that are a measure of what they know and can do in relation to the grade-level California Common Core State Standards (CA CCSS) and the California Next Generation Science Standards (CA NGSS).
 In addition, the CAAs are aligned with grade-level content and are part of a curriculum and assessment cycle, which is accomplished through a linkage between the CA CCSS and the CA NGSS and their respective Core Content Connectors.

-The development of the Alternate ELPAC will reach the pilot phase in January 2020.
-The current locally determined alternate assessment will be administered until December 2020.
-IEP teams must use the same eligibility criteria for the locally determined assessment that will be used to determine eligibility for the proposed Alternate ELPAC.
+–23.
+Until then, a locally determined alternate assessment should be administered to eligible students.
+IEP teams must use the same eligibility criteria for the locally determined assessment that will be used to determine eligibility for the Alternate ELPAC Operational Field Test.

-The learning characteristics of students with significant cognitive disabilities represent a broad range, and assignment to the alternate assessment is based on the cognitive disability, not the category of a student’s disability.
+The learning characteristics of students with significant cognitive disabilities represent a broad range, and assignment to alternate assessments is based on the cognitive disability, not the category of a student’s disability.
 Therefore, information considered by the IEP team to make a determination as to whether the student has a significant cognitive disability is the first consideration before selecting an alternate assessment that provides student access to state assessments, promotes participation, and elicits the student’s best performance.
 With respect to students identified with a specific learning disability, the IEP team determination that the student has been identified with a specific learning disability rules out the consideration of the student being identified as cognitively impaired.

 IEP teams must consider a student’s individual characteristics when determining whether a student with a disability should participate in general statewide assessments, with or without accessibility resources, or participate in the alternate assessments.
 In addition, as part of the IEP process, parents must be clearly informed that their child’s achievement is being measured against alternate achievement standards and of “how participation in such assessments may delay or otherwise affect the student from completing the requirements for a regular high school diploma” (Code of Federal Regulations, Title 34, [34 CFR] Section 300.160 [d]).
 While many of the students taking alternate assessments are not on a “diploma track,” this “does not preclude a student with the most significant cognitive disabilities who takes an alternate assessment from attempting to complete the requirements for a regular high school diploma” (34 CFR Section 300.160 [d]).